nkrumahthis/slapc/README.md

 }
 ```

-Add as many server entries as you want to servers.
+Add as many server entries as you want to to the servers array.

+## Todo

+When the config.json file is not found, open the default text editor automatically and save to the right path that slapc will read.